Sim-to-Real Transfer in Deep Reinforcement Learning for Robotics: a Survey: Main Challenges and Future Directions

 \section{Main Challenges and Future Directions}

-Even though some progress has been presented in these papers we review, sim-to-real still keeps challenging based on current methods.
+Albeit the progress presented in the papers we reviewed, sim-to-real remains challenging based on existing methods.
 For domain randomization, researchers tend to study empirically examining which randomization to add, but it is hard to explain formally how and why it works, which thereby brings the difficulty of designing efficiently simulations and randomization distributions.
 For domain adaptation, most existing algorithms focus on homogeneous deep domain adaptation, which assumes that the feature spaces between the source and target domains are the same.
 However, this assumption may not be true in many applications.
 Thus we expect more exploration to transfer knowledge without this limitation.

-Two of the most promising research directions are the following: (i) the integration of two or more of the current methods for more efficient transfer (e.g., domain randomization and domain adaptation); and (ii) the utilization of incremental complexity learning, continual learning, and reward shaping for complex or multi-step tasks.
+Two of the most promising research directions are: (i) integration of different existing methods for more efficient transfer (e.g., domain randomization and domain adaptation); and (ii) incremental complexity learning, continual learning, and reward shaping for complex or multi-step tasks.